-The original design of the NEDCo Financial and Operational Turnaround Project consists of the same categories of Activities and many of the same interventions as have been presented above for the ECG Financial and Operational Turnaround Project.
-However, given the different starting condition and outlook for NEDCo, there are some differences in approach summarized below.
+The NEDCo Financial and Operational Turnaround Project consists of some of the categories of Activities and interventions as have been presented above for the ECG Financial and Operational Turnaround Project.
+However, given the different starting condition and outlook for NEDCo, there are some differences in approach.
+Most notably, the focus is on making service improvements in the commercial capital of northern Ghana, which is part of the operational area of NEDCo, and improving the customer mix by having more commercial customers for the purpose of achieving an acceptable economic rate of return ("ERR").